IselaJuarez-Cendejas/IselaJuarez-Cendejas/README.md

 - 📫 How to reach me **iselajuarezcendejas@gmail.com**

-- ⚡ Fun fact **Outside of all of my development endevours, I am lifting weights and boxing.**
+- ⚡ Fun fact **Outside of all of my development endeavours, I am lifting weights and boxing.**

 <!--</p>-->